 This article describes the four major conditions that can cause beryllium to corrode in air.
 These include beryllium carbide particles exposed at the surface; surface contaminated with halide, sulfate, or nitrate ions; surface contaminated with other electrolyte fluids; and atmosphere that contains halide, sulfate, or nitrate ions.
 The article provides information on the behavior of beryllium under the combined effects of high-purity water environment, stress and chemical environment, and high-temperature environment.
 The compositions of the structural grades for intentionally controlled elements and major impurities are tabulated.
-The article discusses in-process problems and procedures with beryllium and aluminum-beryllium composites to prevent corrosion during processing, handling, and storage.
+The article discusses the in-process problems and procedures that are common but avoidable when processing beryllium and aluminum-beryllium composites.
 It also describes the types of coatings used on beryllium and aluminum-beryllium.
 These include chemical conversion coatings, anodized coatings, plated coatings, organic coatings, and plasma-sprayed coatings.